larryhastings/big/README.md

     [('apple', 'X'), ('banana', 'Y'), ('cookie', '')]
 ```

+(This rule means that `AS_PAIRS` always emits an *even* number of strings.
+Contrast that with `ALTERNATING`, which always emits an *odd* number of strings,
+and the last string it emits is always a non-separator string.
+Put another
+way: the list of strings emitted by `AS_PAIRS` is the same as `ALTERNATING`,
+except `AS_PAIRS` appends an empty string.)

 Because of this rule, if the original string ends with a separator,
-and `multisplit` doesn't `strip` the right side, `AS_PAIRS`
+and `multisplit` doesn't `strip` the right side, the final tuple
-will emit a 2-tuple containing two empty strings:
+emitted by `AS_PAIRS` will be a 2-tuple containing two empty strings:

 ```Python
     >>> list(big.multisplit('appleXbananaYcookieX', ('X', 'Y'), keep=big.AS_PAIRS))
     [('apple', 'X'), ('banana', 'Y'), ('cookie', 'X'), ('', '')]
 ```

-This looks strange--but it *is* what you want.
-This behavior is discussed
+This looks strange and unnecessary.
+But it *is* what you want.
-at length in the section below titled
+This odd-looking behavior is discussed at length in the section below, titled
 [Why do you sometimes get empty strings when you split?](#why-do-you-sometimes-get-empty-strings-when-you-split)

 The behavior of `keep` can be affected by the value of `separate`.